hyperledger/indy-hipe/text/dkms/dkms-v4.md

 microledgers and restore their connection.

 Microledgers play a special role in DKMS architecture because they are used to maintain pairwise pseudonymous connections between DKMS agents.
 The use of microledgers also helps enormously with the problems of scale—they can significantly reduce the load on public ledgers by moving management of pairwise pseudonymous DIDs and DID documents directly to DKMS agents.

+The protocols associated with microledgers include:

+* A protocol to formally connect two parties and exchange DID Documents.
+* A protocol to update and synchronize DID Documents.
+* A protocol to query DID Documents.

+Today, the only known example of this approach is the [`did:peer` method](https://dhh1128.github.io/peer-did-method-spec/index.html).
+It is possible that alternative implementations will emerge.

 # 5. Key Management Architecture